Deep Global Model Reduction Learning in Porous Media Flow Simulation: Numerical examples

+We generate $100$ realizations of initial conditions ${c_s}^0$ and parameters $\eta$, and evolve the reduced-order dynamic process to obtain ${c_s}^n$ for $n = 1,2,\ldots,10$.
+We remark that these simulation data provide a total of $1000$ samples of the pushforward map.
 We use the $900$ samples given by $90$ realizations as training set and the $100$ samples given by $10$ remaining realizations as testing samples.
-Using the training data and a given network architecture, we find a set of optimized parameter $\theta^*$ which minimizes the loss function, and obtain an optimized network $\mathcal{N}_{\theta^*}$.
-The network $\mathcal{N}_{\theta^*}$ is then used to predict the $1$-step dynamic, i.e.,
+Using the training data and a given network architecture, we find a set of optimized parameter $\theta^*$ which minimizes the loss function, and obtain optimized network parameters $\theta^*$.
+The network $\mathcal{N}$ is then used to predict the $1$-step dynamic, i.e.,

-We also use the composition of the network $\mathcal{N}_{\theta^*}$ to predict the final-time solution, i.e.,
+We also use the composition of the network $\mathcal{N}$ to predict the final-time solution, i.e.,